uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Revert TinyMCE filter move for SiteOrigin PageBuilder since it breaks compatibility with Divi theme.
+Instead, hook into the filter multiple times, and make sure the Insert Pages button is registered each time.
+Props @trevorp for the report.

 = 3.2.0 =
 * Fix for toolbar button disappearing when the SiteOrigin PageBuilder Widgets Bundle plugin is enabled.
 Props @JarkkoLaine for figuring that one out!
 Ref: https://wordpress.org/support/topic/button-in-the-toolbar-of-tinymce-disappear-conflict-page-builder/